damianhakert/damianhakert.github.io/source/handbook/marketing/demand-generation/index.html.md

 1. If region is EMEA, lead goes directly to EMEA BDR team.
 1. If region is APAC, lead goes directly to APAC Sales Director.
 1. All other regions go directly to NA BDR team.
-1. If outside of EMEA, large accounts and recognizable brand names are first passed directly to Enterprise Sales team via assignment in Salesforce + email alert to account owner.
 1. All other leads pass through BDR lead qualification process.

 ## Lead qualification process<a name="leadQual"></a>